cosmos/cosmos-sdk/docs/sdk/core/store.md

 cat KVStore are stored separately in catDB with the prefix of "s/\_/".
 The "s/k:KEY/" and "s/\_/" prefixes are there to disambiguate store items from other items of non-storage concern.

-##

-Mounting an IAVLStore
-TODO:

-IAVLStore: Fast balanced dynamic Merkle store. supports iteration.
-MultiStore: multiple Merkle tree backends in a single store allows using Ethereum Patricia Trie and Tendermint IAVL in same app Provide caching for intermediate state during execution of blocks and transactions (including for iteration)
-Historical state pruning and snapshotting.
-Query proofs (existence, absence, range, etc.) on current and retained historical state.